snap-stanford/snap-python/doc/source/reference/SaveGViz.rst

 SaveGViz
-''''''''
+'''''''''''

-.. function:: SaveGViz(Graph, OutFNm, Desc, NodeLabels, NIdColorH)
+.. function:: SaveGViz(OutFNm, Desc, Labels)

-Saves *Graph* to the .DOT file format used by GraphViz.
+A graph method that saves a graph to the .DOT file format used by GraphViz.
 Use ".dot" as file extension for *OutFNm*.

 Parameters:

-- *Graph*: graph (input)
-    A Snap.py graph or a network.

 - *OutFNm*: string (input)
     Name of the output file.